 Maga Ta-Hohpi WPA is open to the public for wildlife-dependent recreation and serves as a hub for outdoor and environmental education programs for the Huron community.
-The Friends Group’s overall Objective is “to develop Maga Ta-Hohpi WPA as an environmental campus, complete with interpretive signing, walking trails, interactive outdoor and indoor experiences, science labs, educational programming, and more.
+The Friends Group’s overall Objective is “to develop Maga Ta-Hohpi WPA as an environmental campus, complete with interpretive signing, walking trails, interactive outdoor and indoor experiences, science labs, educational programming, and more."
 The facility would be utilized for education and recreational purposes by schools, universities, visitors, and residents alike.

 PRAIRIE PROJECTS & DEVELOPMENTS